Most of the Clans are made up of warriors. From unsung heroes to treacherous villains, ThunderClan has had a great

 - Jerkass: Constantly, especially after his treacherous nature is revealed.
 The only time he's not being a jerk is when he's being a pathetic weakling.

 - Jerkass Has a Point: When he poisons Sorrelkit in The Darkest Hour, Graystripe demands that he wants to know what happened, leading Darkstripe to sneer that Firestar would always take his best friend's side.
-Firestar himself admits that, no matter how much he distrusts Darkstripe, he has a point in that and has to find enough proof to make sure Graystripe wasn't lying.
+Firestar himself admits that, no matter how much he distrusts Darkstripe, he has a point, and Firestar has to find enough proof to make sure Graystripe wasn't lying.